hpi-studyu/studyu.github.io/docs/02-basics/04-studies.md

-# Clinical StudyU with StudyU
+# Clinical Studies with StudyU

 Use of StudyU in clinical studies in collaboration with: